 Let’s quickly look into why you might want to change to a new website-builder and how to go about it.

 Reasons to change your website provider:

 - It’s not GDPR compliant.
 With new privacy rules in the EU, it’s important to make sure your website or online store is compliant, or you could end up on the hook for breaking the rules.
-Check your website-builder is compliant with GDPR and geo-blocking rules like Jimdo.
+Check your website-builder is compliant with GDPR and geo-blocking.

 - You can’t edit your website on the go.
-It’s 2019 and let’s face it, you don’t want to be chained to a desktop PC any more than your customers do.
+With mobile website usage higher than ever, you don’t want to be chained to a desktop any more than your customers do.
 You should be able to edit your website or online shop straight from your smartphone, without having to download another app.
-Storage space is limited enough as it is.

 - Your site looks outdated.
 If your website looks like it’s just dropped in from 2009, it might be time for a design change.

 - It takes too long to add images.
 With Jimdo it’s easy to update your website with images pulled from your business’ social media page, or choose from our library of free stock images.

 - You can’t make changes yourself.
-It’s easier than ever to build a website in minutes with an AI website builder and make it look exactly how you want.
+It’s easier than ever to build a website in minutes with an website builder and make it look exactly how you want.
 Making tweaks should be just as simple!
-Check out how.

 - Read the details of your existing contract to find out the cancellation date and policy.
 Don’t cancel your old website until you’ve created a new website or you could lose your website content and emails.

 - Create an outline of all your pages in a doc.
 Then copy and paste your website text for each page, making a note of which page it’s from